Patrick-Wang/TBEA_Repo/README.md

 TBEA_Repo
 =========

-A repository of TBEA IT system development team
+A repository (Patrick Wang) of TBEA IT system development team

 Patrick Wang

+Test for conflict